Every day, I seem to spend more and more time monitoring and blocking spam and bad bot traffic.

 Other good bots help you analyze your traffic.
 These might include Ahrefs, Semrush, and Ubersuggest, among others.

-But yes, there are also bad bots like hackers and spammers that don’t have your best interests in mind.
+But yes, there are also bad bots, such as hackers and spammers, who don’t have your best interests in mind.

 Learning how to tell the difference is not always easy.
 But excessively blocking bots will often do you more harm than good.